graniticio/granitic/doc/ref/fac-http-server.md

 where `myStatusWriter` is the name of your component that implements [ws.AbnormalStatusWriter](https://godoc.org/github.com/graniticio/granitic/ws#AbnormalStatusWriter).

+### Request identification

+If you have created a component that implements [httpserver.IdentifiedRequestContextBuilder](https://godoc.org/github.com/graniticio/granitic/facility/httpserver#IdentifiedRequestContextBuilder) that component will be automatically be used to create, derive or inherit a ID for the current request using information included in the HTTP request.

+See [request identification](ws-identity.md) for more information.

 ### Instrumentation

 The HTTP server supports and coordinates the [instrumentation of web service requests](ws-instrumentation.md) automatically